reasonwithoutrestraint/site/README.md

 - Error Theory
 	- JL Mackie, "The Subjectivity of Values"
 - Non-naturalism
-	- GE Moore, "The Subject Matter of Ethics"
+	- G.E.
+Moore, "The Subject Matter of Ethics"

 ## Introduction